jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

 generate truth tables for the following binary expressions

 9.
-prove the two demorgans with one truth table each
+prove the two demorgans with truth table for each

 10.
 Generate and, or, and not with only nand, and then again with only nor (show with truth table)